git04112019/sputnik-demo-chef-repo/README.md

 1. Configure the Sputnik laptop for lxc and apt-cacher-ng with the `sputnik-base` Role.
 1. Launch an `haproxy` node on lxc in the `sputnik` Environment.
 1. Launch 2 `demo-app` nodes on lxc in the `sputnik` Environment.
-1.  knife ssh "role:haproxy" "chef-client" -E sputnik
+1.  knife ssh "role:haproxy AND chef_environment:sputnik" "chef-client"
 1. Connect to the `haproxy` node in `sputnik` on port 22002 to see the web UI console.
 1. Connect to the `haproxy` node in `sputnik` on port 80 to see the `demo-app`, refresh a couple of times.
 1. Launch an `haproxy` node in the cloud in the `production` Environment.
 1. Launch 2 `demo-app` nodes in the cloud in the `production` Environment.
-1.  knife ssh "role:haproxy" "chef-client" -E production
+1.  knife ssh "role:haproxy AND chef_environment:production" "chef-client"
 1. Connect to the `haproxy` node in `production` on port 22002 to see the web UI console.
 1. Connect to the `haproxy` node in `production` on port 80 to see the `demo-app`, refresh a couple of times.
 1. Bump up the version number of the `demo-app` cookbook in the `metadata.rb`.